STATISTICS

 -

-In 2020, the number cases diagnosed as AIDS in Duval County, by the time of classification, is as follows:
+In 2023, the number of cases diagnosed as AIDS in Duval County, by the time of classification, is as follows:

 Under 13 years 0